Wilfrid M. de Freitas - Bookseller

 A-518

 Tilden, William T. The Common Sense of Lawn Tennis.
 London: Methuen & Co., 1924.
 First UK edition.
 "With twenty-seven illustrations" of Tilden and other US and international champions.
-A near fine copy in publisher's bright blue cloth, lettered in gilt dulled over all and sunned to blue-grey on spine, gilt still sharp; corners and spine ends bumped and a bit worn.
+Publisher's bright blue cloth, lettered in gilt dulled over all and sunned to blue-grey on spine, gilt still sharp; corners and spine ends bumped and a bit worn.
 Neat ink name on front endpaper; contents excellent; 8 pp. publisher's ads dated "1124" at rear.
 Very good.

 $40